 Brian Hook, Ph.D.

-Professor of Ancient Mediterranean Studies; Coordinator of 9-12 Latin Licensure
+Professor and Chair of Ancient Mediterranean Studies; Coordinator of 9-12 Latin Licensure

 Contact Information